pangpang20/docs.getdbt.com/website/docs/docs/core/pip-install.md

 source venv/bin/activate
 dbt --version
 ```
+Not, the command `python3 -m pip install --pre dbt-core dbt-adapter-name` will also install any pre-releases of all dependencies.
 #### Install prereleases on different operating systems

 To install or use packages within your virtual environment: